 George and Clara live in a one bedroom rented flat.
 George works full time and earns £1500 a month after tax.
 Clara isn’t able to work due to health problems – she has been found to have a Limited Capability for Work.
-They have a Work Allowance of £335 so only £1165 (£1500-£335) of George’s income will be considered and their UC award will be reduced by £635 (£1156 x 0.55) due to his earnings from work.
+They have a Work Allowance of £344 so only £1156 (£1500 – £344) of George’s income will be considered and their UC award will be reduced by £635 (£1156 x 0.55) due to his earnings from work.

 NOTE: The Work Allowance should be applied to your or your partner’s earnings if either of you have been found to have a Limited Capability for Work, even if you are not entitled to a LCW Element.